richardhendricksen/testcafe-mocking-typescript-framework/README.md

 Make sure to rerun this command after updating your node dependencies.

 After this run the tests in Docker with `yarn docker:test`.
-Reporting will still be available in the `.reports` folder.
+Reporting will still be available in the `reports` folder.

 #### Reporting
 Open report: `yarn test:report:open`